Ergodic measures of intermediate entropies for dynamical systems with the approximate product property: Lyapunov Exponents and Pressures

 \end{proposition}

-As a generalization of the classical pressure for a continuous potential (cf. \cite[Chapter 9]{Walters}), the pressure for an asymptotically additive potential has similar properties.
-By Lemma \ref{chiphicts}, $\chi_\Phi$ is continuous.
-So $P_\Phi$ is upper semi-continuous.
-It is also clear the $P_\Phi$ is affine on $\cm(X,f)$.
-There is $\mu_P \in\cm_e(X,f)$ such that $P_\Phi(\mu_P )=P(f,\Phi)$.
+As a generalization of the classical pressure for a continuous potential (cf. \cite[Chapter 9]{Walters}), the pressure for an asymptotically additive potential shares similar properties.
+It is clear that $P_\Phi(\cdot)$ is affine on $\cm(X,f)$.
+By Proposition \ref{chicts}, if the entropy map is upper semi-continuous, then so is $P_{\Phi}(\cdot)$. \dmph{ and there is $\mu^P_X \in\cm_e(X,f)$ such that